ACE07-Sev/CQM-TSP/README.md

 # CQM-TSP
-CQM solvers for TSP and ESP, using D-Wave's Quantum Annealing hardware.
+CQM solvers for TSP and ESP, using D-Wave's Hybrid Quantum Annealing hardware.

 ## Getting Started
 <p align="justify"> The CQM solvers take a list of coordinates and output the globally optimal path in $O(n)$ time (due to running on D-Wave HybridCQMSampler QPU), as compared to $O(n^2 * 2^n)$ complexity of its dynamic programming counterpart which is the Held-Karp modelling.
 The package provides an end-to-end interface, where given a list of coordinates and edges you can run the `QTSP` and `QESP` solvers. </p>